Inclement Weather Information

 UCO Closing Information

-We will share information about closures on Centralities, UCONNECT, the UCO website, local media, the UCO Facebook page, UCO Twitter, Closing Information Line (405-974-2002) and in the opt-in Central Alert weather notification text.
+We will share information regarding closures via Centralities, UCONNECT, the UCO website, local media, the UCO Facebook page and UCO Twitter.
 School closings and/or delayed openings are recorded as soon as the decision is made and are updated as necessary.

 If you have not already signed up for a Central Alert weather text message regarding weather closing information, sign in to your UCONNECT account and update your information on the Personal Information tab.
 Make sure your contact information is up-to-date, then click 'yes' on "Central Alert Opt-In Information for Weather and Closing Alerts" at the bottom of the page.